conjurer-rich/fast-flow-flywheel/pages/how-it-works/2-act.md

 It is easy to fall into the trap of seeing the signs but feeling too uncertain, too busy, or too cautious to move.

-But fast flow is not about reckless change, it is about intentional movement—small, visible steps that help the organization learn and adapt.
+But fast flow is not about reckless change, it is about intentional movement, small, visible steps that help the organization learn and adapt.

 Acting does not mean rushing.